WDBug/WDBug/README.md

 - 👋 Hi, I’m @WDBug
 - 👀 I’m interested in sports, books, and video games.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python/Java

 <!---
 WDBug/WDBug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.